brimdata/super/book/src/intro.md

 and for managing data end to end because there is not one way for handling relational data and a different way for managing dynamic data &mdash;
 relational tables and eclectic JSON data are treated in a uniform way from the ground up.

-Because data is self-describing, it's easy to daisy-chain queries and inspect data at any point in a complex query or data pipeline.
-For example, there's no need for a set of Parquet input files to all be schema-compatible and it's easy to mix and match Parquet with JSON across queries.
+For exmaple, there's no need for a set of Parquet input files to all be schema-compatible and it's easy to mix and match Parquet with JSON across queries.

-For a less technical user, SuperDB can be as easy to use as log search while for an advanced user, SuperDB is a full-fledged query language that is backward compatible with SQL.

 ## Super-structured Data